Director and CEO, German Council on Foreign Relations

 Member, European Parliament

-Director for Employment and Social Governance, DG Employment, Social Affairs and Inclusion, European Commission,
+Director for Employment and Social Governance, European Commission, DG EMPL

 See below for video and presentation.